zhiyaoxie/zhiyaoxie.github.io/_pages/experience.md

 * **Instructor of ELEC 2350**, HKUST, 2023 Spring and Fall
     * ELEC 2350: Introduction to Computer Organization and Design (Undergraduate)
+    * One of the four core (required) courses in ECE, enrollment > 100 students.

 * **TA of ECE 586 and ECE350**, Duke University, 2021
     * ECE 586: Vector Space Methods with Applications.
 (Graduate)